mebernard13/weng-lab-pop-tag/README.md

 ### Step 2: Confirm that the publication is within the scope of the COVID-19 PICO project

-In order to be within the scope of the project, the publication must be:
+In order to be within the scope of the project, the publication must:

-1. Related to COVID-19
+1. Be related to COVID-19
-2. Involving human subjects at the clinical level
+2. Involve human subjects at the clinical level

 Any publications that are on LitCovid and not within the scope should be removed from consideration.